-To close annual deficits for capital contributions from tax revenues for asset needs, it is recommended the Municipality review the feasibility of implementing a 1.8% annual increase in revenues over a 15-year phase-in period.
-Similarly, water rate revenues would need to increase at 2.5% annually for 15 years to close the funding gap.
+To close annual deficits for capital contributions from tax revenues for asset needs, it is recommended the Municipality review the feasibility of implementing a 1.8% annual increase in revenues over a 10-year phase-in period.
 Funding scenarios over longer time frames are also presented which reduce the annual increases.

-In addition to annual needs, there is also an infrastructure backlog of \$1 million, comprising assets that remain in service beyond their estimated useful life.
+In addition to annual needs, there is also an infrastructure backlog of \$632 thousand, comprising assets that remain in service beyond their estimated useful life.
 It is highly unlikely that all such assets are in a state of disrepair, requiring immediate replacements or full reconstruction.
 This makes targeted and consistent condition assessments integral to refining long-term replacement and backlog estimates.

-Risk frameworks and levels of service targets can then be used to prioritize projects and help select the right lifecycle intervention for the right asset at the right time-including replacement or full reconstruction.
+Risk frameworks and levels of service targets can then be used to prioritize projects and help select the right lifecycle intervention for the right asset at the right time including replacement or full reconstruction.
 The Municipality has developed preliminary risk models which are integrated with its asset register.
 These models can produce risk matrices that classify assets based on their risk profiles.